EXYZED/AerodynamicalCollective/_posts/2019-09-04-Vortex-Generation.md

 This interaction is achieved by using the energy from the high-speed air (where air which is a distance away from the plane of the airfoil, a source of energy) into relatively low-speed air nearer the surface of the airfoil.

 ## Energy Transportation
+The objective of vortex generators are to energize the low-energy, low-speed air by utilising the energy ideally from the freestream or energized area above the airfoil.

 Vortex generators have an angular feature to their design to produce this effect.

 A flat vortex generator with a slight angle against the flow will force air to move faster according to equal transit theory (Bernoulli's principle) - this would create a area of low pressure close to the generator to force high-speed air to transfer their energy into this boundary due to equilibrium effects, energy transfer is occurring and is re-energizing the low-speed air originally on the airfoil skin.

 ## Control & Effect

 This effect creates a turbulent, high-energy boundary layer - which is less likely to separate than a laminar boundary layer.

 This effect is desirable as wake (which is a factor in the magnitude of drag) is reduced, where drag is detrimental to the aerodynamical efficiency of a vehicle.